sarthakpati/OpenFederatedLearning/docs/installation_and_setup.configuration_of_defaults.rst

       - 'col_8'
       - 'col_9'

-In a real setting, these lists would hold the common names in the certificates the collaborators (one per cert).
+In a real setting, these lists would hold the common names in the certificates of the collaborators (one per cert).
 In a development/test environment, feel free to use any naming-convention.
 You will need these names later, so we recommend keeping them simple.
 Note that you may want to run multiple collaborators on a single machine, so you may not want to use machine names here.
 (TODO: Add reference to auto-lists when we implement that convenience feature).

 Configuring Collaborator Local Data Directories
 #########

 When a collaborator executes an FL Plan, the FL Plan will contain a data_name entry such as "brats" or "mnist_shard" or similar.
-This name serves as a key in a dictionary of paths or shards on the collaborator (we use "shards" to refer to tests where a single data is split among collaborators at runtime, i.e. "sharded").
+This name serves as a key in a dictionary of paths or shards on the collaborator (we use "shards" to refer to tests where a single dataset is split among collaborators at runtime, i.e. "sharded").
 We store these mappings in .yaml files of a structure:

 .. code-block:: console

     collaborator_common_name:
         data_name: <path or shard>